Vincicc00/Distributed-System-Project/README.md

 - TransactionManager.py to oversee transaction workflows.
 - serverCommit.py the server script to be runned.

-A simple yet effective .html file (leaderboard.html) serves as the front-end interface.
+A simple yet effective .html file, in /templates/ , (leaderboard.html) serves as the front-end interface.
 It allows users to view results, and rankings.

 How to Set Up and Run